iTechUz/js-interview/General-questions.md

   - These variables declared in the program but have not assigned any value
   - If you try to read the value of an undefined variable, an undefined value is returned.

-### 5. How do you assign default values to variables
+### 10. How do you assign default values to variables?
-You can use the logical or operator || in an assignment expression to provide a default value.
+- [x] Answer: You can use the logical or operator || in an assignment expression to provide a default value.
 The syntax looks like as below,

 ```js
     var a = b || c;
 ```
 As per the above expression, variable 'a 'will get the value of 'c' only if 'b' is falsy (if is null, false, undefined, 0, empty string, or NaN), otherwise 'a' will get the value of 'b'.

-### 6. What is the precedence order between local and global variables
+### 11. What is the precedence order between local and global variables?
-A local variable takes precedence over a global variable with the same name.
+- [x] Answer: A local variable takes precedence over a global variable with the same name.
 Let's see this behavior in an example.
 ```js
     var msg = "Good morning";
     function greeting() {